Mevagissey Village: Is It Worth Visiting?

 I do recommend Mevagissey.
 I just would not recommend it blindly.

 For me, the right way to think about it is this: Mevagissey is one of the better harbour-village stops in Cornwall if you want atmosphere, a proper working feel and a few easy hours of wandering and eating.
-It is not the place I would choose for ease, space or a packed all-day itinerary.
+It is not the place I would choose for ease, space, swimming, surfing or a packed all-day itinerary.

 Contact & Details